lablup/backend.ai/docs/concepts/storage.rst

 Auto-mount vfolders
 ^^^^^^^^^^^^^^^^^^^

-If the user-owned vfolder's name starts with a dot, it is automatically mounted at ``/home/work`` for all sessions created by the user.
+If a user-owned vfolder's name starts with a dot, it is automatically mounted at ``/home/work`` for all sessions created by the user.
 A good usecase is ``.config`` and ``.local`` directories to keep your local configurations and user-installed packages (e.g., ``pip install --user``) persistent across all your sessions.